danth/axyn/README.md

 # Axyn

-A Discord chatbot built using Flipgenic.
+A Discord chatbot using traditional algorithms.

-## This repository is not maintained

-I decided to remake Axyn to run on [Matrix](https://matrix.org/) due to some planned changes to Discord's API.
-You can find the new bot [here](https://github.com/danth/axyn-matrix).

 ## Run